jsoysouvanh/Refureku/README.md

 - [License](#license)

 ## Features
+- Easy to integrate in a software like a game engine
 - Reflect classes, structs, enums, member methods (static or not) and member fields (static or not)
 - Support structs/classes with or without inheritance (multiple inheritance supported)
 - Can look for a struct/class, enum, field or method by name, with additional filtering